CurbSoftwareInc/NVMe-Wipe-and-Sanitize/README.md

 **This script will PERMANENTLY and IRRECOVERABLY DESTROY ALL DATA on the specified drive.
 Use with extreme caution.
 Double-check your drive name before proceeding.**

+I also want to add that all drives should be encrypted in the first place.
 ---

 ## About the Script